 Feedback from participants demonstrates that the leadership support programme enables managers to develop their leadership skills which in turn impacts positively on residents, relatives and staff.

 Specific to Northern Ireland, a practice development component was introduced.

 The participating care home managers work in subgroups each focusing on one particular MHL theme with the support of the Project Manager.

 This results in a range of practice development initiatives which recognise the individuality of residents, prioritised person-centred practice and developed positive relationships with relatives and staff.

 Ongoing Research and evaluation are interlinked throughout each cohort.

-To date six cohorts have successfully completed the Leadership Support & Quality Improvement programme in NI.
-This year has seen the expansion of our Leadership Support and Quality Improvement Programme to five cohorts of care home participants with funding from the Department of Health Northern Ireland.
-In addition, the My Home Life Northern Ireland team has grown to include four new Facilitators and administrator supporting the delivery of the programme and wider research proposals.
+To date eleven cohorts have successfully completed the Leadership Support & Quality Improvement programme in NI.
+2021/2022 seen the expansion of our Leadership Support and Quality Improvement Programme to five additional cohorts of care home participants with funding from the Department of Health Northern Ireland.
+In addition, the My Home Life Northern Ireland team has grown to include three new Facilitators and administrator supporting the delivery of the programme and wider research proposals.
 The new team bring a wide range of direct/indirect healthcare experience and knowledge to the programme.

 The continued success of My Home Life Northern Ireland has been achieved as a result of partnership funding from Independent Health and Care Providers (IHCP), Age NI and the Department of Health Northern Ireland.
 Additionally, it has also been supported by Ulster bank through the provision of venues & refreshments.
 Further Funding is required for ongoing wider implementation across Northern Ireland.